ylow/turicreate/userguide/sgraph/sgraph.md

-SGraphs are *structurally immutable*, but the data stored on vertices and edges can be mutated using two special SGraph properties. `SGraph.vertices` and `SGraph.edges` are SFrames containing the vertex and edge data, respectively.
+SGraphs are *structurally immutable*, but the data stored on vertices and edges can be mutated using two special SGraph properties. `SGraph.vertices` and `SGraph.edges` are XFrames containing the vertex and edge data, respectively.
-The following examples show the difference between the special graph-related SFrames and normal SFrames.
+The following examples show the difference between the special graph-related XFrames and normal XFrames.
 First, note that the following lines both produce the same effect.

 ```python